intel-iot-devkit/how-to-code-samples/smart-stove-top/python/README.md

 The `pip` command will install required Python dependencies, save the source code for the example in `~/python/examples/iot_smart_stove_top/` and link the package to the global Python `site-packages` folder.

-The Arduino 101 needs to have the Firmata\* firmware installed.
+The Arduino 101\* (branded Genuino 101\* outside the U.S.) board needs to have the Firmata\* firmware installed.
 If you have IMRAA installed on your gateway, this will be done automatically.
 Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manually on to your Arduino 101.

 You will also need to configure the `config.json` in the example to use the Arduino 101.
 See the section "Configuring the example" below.